RJWlock/RyanWlock-WeatherApp/README.md

 ## Overview

-This is a simple Blazor (MudBlazor) application that integrates with the National Weather Service (NWS) API to retrieve and display weather forecast data.
+This is a Blazor Server application built with MudBlazor that integrates with the National Weather Service (NWS) API to retrieve and present forecast data through an interactive weather dashboard.

 The app allows users to: